How might we use user-centred principles and tools to inform the design of child-friendly sanitation facilities in rapid-onset emergencies?

 After the initial interactive survey, the WASH team and local facilitators ran co-creation sessions with children and caregivers.
 Pain points and their causes from Digital Engagement I informed session activities such as 5Whys and H-Assessments.
 These activities helped the team to explore pain points with children and caregivers in more depth and to come up with and rank ideas to improve sanitation facilities.

 During the co-creation session with children in Iraq, the facilitators were able to explore why children were afraid to use latrines in the dark.
 They found out that when latrines lacked electricity, the children were scared that animals in search of food might wander into the latrines and hurt them.
 The children then suggested improvements such as adding more lighting and building fences around the latrines to keep animals out.

 Trained individuals then conducted a second interactive survey with additional children and carers in their camp households.
 The survey focused on measuring satisfaction with the alterations and collecting further feedback.

 In Bangladesh, over 95% of the 97 children we engaged and over 90% of 48 caregivers reported that they were very satisfied with the changes made to the latrines.
 These changes included moving the latrines closer to camp households, lowering locks so children could reach them, introducing smaller footrest slabs for children and providing more cleaning products and tools to improve the cleanliness of the latrines.
 The second interactive survey will be deployed in Iraq at the end of May.

-Both pilots will finish by summer 2018 and we will publish a summary report of the things that worked, the challenges and impact of our engagement approach.
-This alongside a toolbox of our approach will help to build an evidence base around the use and value of user-centred engagement in sanitation design for rapid-onset emergencies.
+Pilots finished in summer 2018 and we published a user-centred community engagement website which presents a summary of the things that worked, the challenges and impact of our engagement approach.
+This alongside the project resources of our approach will help to build an evidence base around the use and value of user-centred engagement in sanitation design for rapid-onset emergencies.